muratk5n/thirdwave/en/README.md

 ---

-This data is not curated, so not 100% reliable.
+This data is not curated, so likely not 100% reliable.
 I see a town called Pisky occuring a few times in the file, all of them seemingly under UA control...
 But latest news suggest RU has this town.

 ```
 695980,Pisky-Richytski